Let us open with prayer.

 Many modern scientists and philosophers insist that it is now time to fill the mind‐shaped hole at the heart of modern physics, and to put mind back where it belongs: at the centre of our experience.

-Mind intertwines with the physical universe in 3 ways:
+Mind intertwines with the physical universe in at least 3 ways:

 - Mind has evolved in our species along with our bodies;